 Osteopathy is a way of treating damaged parts of the body, such as muscles, ligaments, nerves and joints.
 When the body is balanced and efficient it will function with the minimum of wear, stress and energy and therefore reduced pain and disability.

-It is the aim of Andrew Gilmour with Felix Cory-Wright and Katy Stone, as osteopaths is to achieve the best possible balance and efficiency for the body and the spine in particular.
+It is the aim of Andrew Gilmour with Felix Cory-Wright, Katy Stone and James Skinner as osteopaths to achieve the best possible balance and efficiency for the body and the spine in particular.
 Most of their work is carried out using their hands.

-Andrew Felix and Katy employ a wide range of treatment methods according to the age, physique and nature of the problem for each individual.
+Andrew, Felix, Katy and James employ a wide range of treatment methods according to the age, physique and nature of the problem for each individual.
 Methods range from soft tissue 'massage' techniques to muscles and ligaments, passive stretching and traction to joints as well as manipulative separation techniques (which patients often feel as a click) to improve joint mobility.
 Today there are around 4000 osteopaths in the UK performing over 6 million patient consultations per year.
 There is a growing body of research to support the use of osteopathic manipulation.

 About Andrew Gilmour